Browse I Ching Hexagrams

 The 64 Hexagrams

 60: Limits and Connections

-Nothing survives forever, not even rocks, or the most rigid of structures.
+Nothing survives forever—not even rocks or the most rigid of structures.
 Likewise, all of our obstacles will dissolve in time too.
-The erosion of that which has been solid is not a bad thing; in fact, it also means that something new is in the process of being created.
-One image for this is of ice floes, hardened in winter, dispersing in the warmth of spring; when the ice melts, a mighty river emerges.
-This image points to is a situation where small changes can produce big results over time.
+The erosion of that which has been solid is not a bad thing; in fact, it means that something new is in the process of being created.
+Picture ice floes, hardened in winter and dispersing in the warmth of spring; when the ice melts, a mighty river emerges.
+This image points to a situation in which small changes produce big results over time.

-Rigidity in the hearts of men breeds an egocentric separateness, but this can be transformed by a greater force, such as an uplifting ceremony or other communal activity.
-And the thawing of closed hearts always improves conditions for everyone.
+Rigidity in the hearts of humans breeds an egocentric separateness, but this can be transformed by a greater force, such as an uplifting ceremony or other communal activity.
+The thawing of closed hearts always improves conditions for everyone.

-The first thing to dissolve is any mental rigidity within yourself that might be feeding a sense of separation from others.
+Before the heart, the first thing to dissolve is any mental rigidity that might be feeding a sense of separation from others.
 Try to work closely with your friends and compatriots, concentrating on common activities that emanate from your integrity and goodwill.
-Some slightly dramatic action in support of the greater good can shift the energy, lift the spirits and lead toward new possibilities.
+Some slightly dramatic action in support of the greater good might shift energy, lift spirits, and lead to new possibilities.

-Spiritual impulses, including a sense of justice, should be honored now, and acted upon.
-They provide a gentle impulse toward important and constructive change.
-Avoid righteous indignation or aggressive force of any kind, and any sense of disunity can be overcome.
-If you should have lingering business or partnerships that are inactive or not working, this reading suggests that you consider dissolving them.
+Spiritual impulses, including a sense of justice, should be honored and acted upon now.
+Such impulses provide a gentle push toward important and constructive change.
+If you avoid righteous indignation or aggressive force of any kind, any sense of disunity can be overcome.
+If you have lingering business or partnerships that are inactive or not working, this reading suggests that you consider dissolving them.

 Explore Any I Ching Hexagram